ideanotionadmin/ideapress/README.md

   </tbody>
 </table>

-MetroPress v2 currently includes two types of modules that can be instantiated: one that supports WordPress.com hosted websites and the other for self-hosted WordPress websites.
+IdeaPress v2 currently includes two types of modules that can be instantiated: one that supports WordPress.com hosted websites and the other for self-hosted WordPress websites.

 <h4>5.1.1 Modules – WordPressComModule</h4>